karajelley/gig-sync-api/README.md

 # Gig Sync API

-Gig Sync is a Service Project Management CMS platform designed to help freelancers and gig workers manage their projects and clients.
+GigSync is a Service Project Management CMS platform designed to help freelancers and gig workers manage their projects and clients.
 With this tool, you can track project progress, manage client information, and maintain an organized workflow.

 ---